Music Instructors - Georgetown, Texas

 Brenda Bedell

-Brenda Bedell has 49 years experience teaching the piano privately and in groups.
+Brenda has over 50 years of experience teaching the piano privately and in groups.
 Since she was a little girl, it was her lifelong ambition to share the gift of music with others.
-Her own Master Teacher, Ann Gipson Houser, directed Brenda’s course to provide music education to the community.
+Her Master Teacher, Ann Gipson Houser, directed Brenda’s course to provide music education to the community.
 Mrs. Houser developed the Student Teacher Program for advanced piano students, beginning at age 16, to learn the art of teaching piano lessons.
-Brenda also provides this opportunity for advanced piano students to participate as a student intern under her oversight.
-Currently, she is honored to have 2 students (each having 10 years of private and group instruction) participating in the Student Teacher Program.
+Brenda also provides this opportunity for advanced piano students to participate as student interns under the oversight of their master teacher.
 Brenda has also developed a variety of lesson formats that include private lessons, group ensembles, and engaging music theory for her students.
 Brenda believes all lesson formats require variety, artistry, rhythmic accuracy, commitment to excellent technique, and a genuine passion for the heart of music.
-As the Music Director of Dolce Music Studio, her desire is to create an atmosphere that will motivate each student to not only play music, but to love making music!
+As the Music Director of Dolce Music Studio, she desires to create an atmosphere that will motivate each student to not only play music but to love making music!

 Lauren Coltharp